dummybob/blog/blog/2019-11/moving-on-premise-to-azure/index.md

 * Refactoring SQL scripts
 * Trying to understand what a [DTU](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-service-tiers-dtu) is.

-As you can see with both options, they have their merits and their drawbacks, and it's probably best if you give this some thought and pick the right solution for your, and your Organizational needs.
+As you can see with both options, they have their merits and their drawbacks, and it's probably best if you give this some thought and pick the right solution for you and your Organizational needs.

 ### Storage

-In a single node setup, you would normally host Octopus on [Local Storage](https://en.wikipedia.org/wiki/Local_storage) on either `C:\Octopus` or `D:\Octopus` and you're still going to need some local storage for Octopus unless you decide to present an Azure File Share as a mapped drive or as a Symbolic link to the server.
-Our recommendation is to host your logs and configuration of Octopus locally on the server as it avoids any potential issues with accidentally pointing all of your Octopus nodes logs location to the same file, which would cause file locking issues and cause the Octopus server to stop until you resolved it.
+In a single node setup, you would typically host Octopus on [Local Storage](https://en.wikipedia.org/wiki/Local_storage) on either `C:\Octopus` or `D:\Octopus`.
+You're going to need some local storage for Octopus unless you decide to present an Azure File Share as a mapped drive or as a Symbolic link to the server.
+Our recommendation is to host your logs and configuration of Octopus locally on the server.
+It avoids any potential issues with accidentally pointing all of your Octopus nodes logs location to the same file, which would cause file locking issues and cause the Octopus server to stop until you resolved it.

 ### Artifacts, Packages & Task Logs

-Octopus stores several files that are not suitable to store in the database.
+Octopus stores several files that are not suitable to store in the Database.
 These include:

 * NuGet packages used by the [built-in NuGet repository](https://octopus.com/docs/packaging-applications/package-repositories) inside Octopus.
 These packages can often be substantial.
 * Artifacts collected during a deployment.
 Teams using Octopus sometimes use this feature to collect large log files and other files from machines during a deployment.
 * Task logs, which are text files that store all of the log output from deployments and other tasks.

-As with the database, from the Octopus perspective, you'll tell the Octopus Servers where to store them as a file path within your operating system.
+As with the Database, from the Octopus perspective, you'll tell the Octopus Servers where to store them as a file path within your operating system.
 Octopus doesn't care what technology you use to present the shared storage; it could be a mapped network drive or a UNC path to a file share.
-Each of these three types of data can be stored in a different place.
+Each of these three types of data is stored in a different place.

 Whichever way you provide the shared storage, a few considerations to keep in mind: